-14. Risks of reduced revenues due to economic, political and market conditions
+14. Risk of reduced revenues due to economic, political and market conditions

-Reductions in the number and size of public offerings and mergers and acquisitions, and reduced securities trading activities, due to changes in economic, political or market conditions, could cause Canaccord's revenues from Private Client Services' and Canaccord Adams' activities to decline materially.
+Reductions in the number and size of public offerings and mergers and acquisitions, and reduced securities trading activities, due to changes in economic, political or market conditions, could cause Canaccord's revenues from Canaccord Wealth Management's and Canaccord Genuity's activities to decline materially.
 The amount and profitability of these activities are affected by many national and international factors, including economic, political and market conditions; the level and volatility of interest rates; legislative and regulatory changes; exposure to fluctuations in currency values; inflation; inflows and outflows of funds of mutual and pension funds; financial scandals; and availability of short-term and long-term funding and capital.

-15. Risk management policies and procedures
+15. Risk management policies and procedures procedures may not be adequate or effective in mitigating risk exposure